 - Playing Cards – 52 useful resources and tips for off-campus living, primarily distributed through housing fairs and finals lounge.

 - Party Smart Magnets – Red cup magnets with tips on how to be a good neighbor while appropriately hosting parties in residential communities.
 The magnets are primarily distributed through off-campus student welcome packets, Greek Week, Homecoming, and Mason Day.

 Coasters – A set of six common sense messages printed on coasters to remind students on how to be a good neighbor.
 Coasters are primarily distributed to five local restaurant/bars during Welcome Week, Homecoming and Mason Day.

 Mason Rock the Block: An annual event to introduce Fairfax Campus students to their greater community which includes a local elected officials meet-and-greet, food, music, and a leadership challenge between elected officials and Student Government leadership.

-Fairfax Campus Advisory Board: An advisory board established to share information among Fairfax City, County, and University on issues of mutual concern and provide recommendations on those issues from varying perspectives.
+Fairfax Campus and Community Advisory Board: An advisory board established to share information among Fairfax City, County, and University on issues of mutual concern and provide recommendations on those issues from varying perspectives.

 Emma: An email notification system set up currently for the Fairfax and Arlington Campuses to share information about university activities that may interest or impact the community.